 Pathways

-Successful completion of this course will provide recognition of prior learning for two units in the Advanced Diploma of Building Biology (10913NAT).
+Successful completion of this course will provide recognition of prior learning for two units in the Advanced Diploma of Building Biology (11429NAT).

 What will I receive when I successfully complete this course?

 Upon successful completion, you will be certified as an Indoor Environmental Professional with the Australasian Society of Building Biologists.
-You will receive a certificate – Indoor Environmental Professional from ACES and a nationally accredited Statement of Attainment for NAT10913005 Undertake an assessment of a water damaged building and NAT10913009 Conduct a scope of works to remediate a water-damaged building.
+You will receive a certificate – Indoor Environmental Professional from ACES and a nationally accredited Statement of Attainment for NAT11429003 Conduct a comprehensive mould and moisture assessment and NAT11429007 Conduct post remediation verification mould testing.

 Assessments